flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 [SCREENSHOT]

-There are new things you may notice: `@component` decorator and `use_state()` method (aka "hook") - we will explain them later.
+You may notice a couple of new ideas here: the `@component` decorator and the `use_state()` hook — we explain both shortly.

-The point of this example is that there is `App` function, which is "component", that returns a new UI (`Row`) every time app's state changed.
+The takeaway is that the `App` function is a component that returns a fresh UI (`Row`) every time the app's state changes.

 ## Components

 In Flet's declarative approach, a component is simply a **reusable function** that describes a piece of UI as a function of state.

-You can think of it as a self-contained unit that takes inputs (properties, data, event handlers) and returns Flet controls — like `Column`, `Text`, `Button`, etc. Every time its inputs or internal state change, the component re-builds its UI, and Flet automatically updates only the changed parts.
+You can think of it as a self-contained unit that takes inputs (properties, data, event handlers) and returns Flet controls — like `Column`, `Text`, `Button`, etc. Every time its inputs or internal state change, the component rebuilds its UI, and Flet automatically updates only the changed parts.

 Example: